Mohammed-imran-arif/weather_app/README.md

-# My Project we_video
+# weather_app project
-Welcome to my we_video project !
+Welcome to my weather_app project!
 This project showcases my skills, projects, and experiences as a web developer.
 - Developed a live weather app using React JS to provide real-time weather updates, dynamic background changes, and error handling, enhancing the user experience and responsive features like dynamic temperature displays and live background images based on the weather conditions.
 - Tech used vite,react,css,Js,OpenWeatherMap API for fetching real-time weather data